-Neuroplasticity, also known as brain plasticity or neural plasticity, refers to the ability of the brain to modify itself structurally or functionally in response to an injury, dysfunction, new information, development, or sensory stimulation through reorganization and growth.
+Neuroplasticity, also known as brain plasticity or neural plasticity, refers to the ability of the brain to modify itself structurally or functionally in response to a dysfunction, new information, or development, through reorganization and growth.

 It is considered a fundamental and complex property of the brain.
 Neurons are the building blocks of the nervous system, and all the signals travel through the neuronal pathways.
 Neuroplasticity occurs at the neuronal level by any of the following three processes:

 Reorganization of neuronal pathways.